hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 ![logical vector](../img/vector5-logical.png)

-**Note that all values in a vector must be of the same data type.** If you try to create a vector with more than a single data type, R will automatically try to coerce it into a single data type.
+**Note that all values in a vector must be of the same data type.** If you try to create a vector with values of different data types, R will automatically try to coerce it into a single data type.

 For example, if you were to try to create the following vector, with values A, 9, C, 52: